lrodrigues067/Merge---edgar-/README.md

 write.csv(N,"N")

-#Merging the datasets of companys that have a 10-k report starting with the latter O
+#Merging the datasets of companys that have a 10-k report starting with the latter O - ok
 O = rbind(oao_gazprom, oao_lukoil) %>%
   rbind(obayashi) %>%
   rbind(occidental) %>%